tughi/recode/Thoughts.md

 Functions that don't return a value are missing the `-> type` part.

+Functions can be called using the Uniform Function Call Syntax (UFCS).
+In this case, if the _receiver_ is a struct variable, it is passed by reference.

+UFCS is useful to chain function calls.

+    file.write("An example of ").write(4).write(" chained calls").end_line()

 ## Templates

 Templates look like functions but they are always inlined where _invoked_.